asaf-b/mansur-docs/docs/lips_settings.md

 <tr><td>inputSurface</td>
 <td></td>
 <td>Input surface (Nurbs) to follow</td></tr>
+<tr><td>baseSurfaceJointFollow</td>
+<td></td>
+<td>It is recommended to use this attribute in conjunction with the alongSurface module.
+The alongSurface feature is stabler when a baseSurface is present.
+In order to create that base surface automatically, Block needs a joint to flood a skin to, in order to follow the world space position of the character.
+For example, if your input surface is skinned to the head joint and the jaw joint, the recommended input in this attribute will be the head joint.
+When this attribute is empty or invalid a base surface will not be created.</td></tr>
 </table></font>
 ###CheekRaise
 <table><tr><td><b><font size = 3pt color = #4caf50>Attribute Name</td><td><font color = #4caf50><b>Default</td><td><font color = #4caf50><b>Description</td></tr>